 Note that it is recommended to refer to the ASN review file [2] for the details of the proposed changes, as RIL extraction does not reflect the text formatting (e.g. strike out, underline…).

+2 RIL issues not for discussion unless flagged

 Extract of the RIL: